unit432/elixir-phoenix-quickstart/README.md

 ## SCM Setup
 - Initialize as a new git repo -- `rm -rf .git && git init && git add . && git commit -m 'first commit'`
 - Create new repository on your SCM of choice (Github, Gitlab, Bitbucket) and push commit

-## CI/CD Setup
-- Sign up for a [free Codeship Pro account](https://codeship.com/features/pro)
-- Once signed in, follow prompts to set up a Codeship Pro project
-- Commit a change to your repo and watch as a Codeship Pro build is triggered!